GradeCraft video wins EDUCAUSE competition

 The winning video

-GradeCraft, a project led by Barry Fishman, professor in the U-M School of Information and School of Education and developed by a collaborative team representing both schools, was selected as a winner in the 2014 EDUCAUSE Learning Initiative Horizon Report Video Competition.
+GradeCraft, a project led by Barry Fishman, associate professor in the U-M School of Information and School of Education and developed by a collaborative team representing both schools, was selected as a winner in the 2014 EDUCAUSE Learning Initiative Horizon Report Video Competition.

 Michigan’s winning video describes GradeCraft, a game-inspired learning management system designed to increase student engagement and motivation by using a combination of game design strategies and learning analytics data to guide and inform both students and instructors.